cottand/web-portfolio/src/assets/markdown/blog/FromMicroservicesToMonolith.md

 writes to said database and do not need to worry about writes from other modules.
 They only need to manage competing writes among instances of themselves.

-> If the homelab every becomes a bigger platform, I will write again about how I overcame the challenge of state beyond
+> If the homelab ever becomes a bigger platform, I will write again about how I overcame the challenge of state beyond
 > database locks!

 ```mermaid